Development

 Pascal Case Converter

-Convert text to PascalCase for class names
+Turn text into PascalCase for class names

 Try Tool →

-• Angular: PascalCase for classes, camelCase for properties, kebab-case for selectors and file names
+• Angular: PascalCase for classes, camelCase for properties, kebab-case for selectors and filenames

-• Django (Python): snake_case for everything except class names (PascalCase), URL patterns use kebab-case
+• Django (Python): snake_case for almost everything, PascalCase for classes, kebab-case for URL patterns

 Are you naming a URL or slug?